trivialsoftware/spiderworks/Readme.md

-# Deluge
+# Spiderworks

-Deluge is a flat-file, markdown based CMS.
+Spiderworks is a flat-file, markdown based CMS.
 It's designed to be very easy to get started with, and infinitely extensible.
-Building a static website with Deluge should be trivial.
+Building a static website with Spiderworks should be trivial.

 If you can't figure it out from here, then we didn't want you using us anyway! <br>
 (_Note: replace that line once we write docs._)